Evscion/FlaskFloodgate/README.md

 # Introduction

-Flask-IP-Floodgate is a small Python package that provides rate limiting functionalities for Flask endpoints.
+FlaskFloodgate is a small Python package that provides rate limiting functionalities for Flask endpoints.

 # Current Features
 - Rate limit IPs.